mlliarm/jmath/README.md

 __
 ```

-So, positive infinity has the symbol underscore "_" and the negative infinity the symbol double underscore "__".
+So, positive infinity has the symbol underscore and the negative infinity the symbol double underscore.

-There is also a symbol for the indeterminate form, "_.".
+There is also a symbol for the [indeterminate form](https://code.jsoftware.com/wiki/Vocabulary/underdot), the underscore dot character.
 If we recall from high school, the indetermimnate form is a result of operations such as: infinity - infinity, infinity/infinity, 0^0, 0/0, infinity^infinity.
 Let's try those out in J:

 ```j
  _ - _			NB.
 Infinity - Infinity